nt-williams/nt-williams/README.md

 ### Howdy 🤘

-I'm a bistatistician at Weill Cornell Medicine.
+I'm a biostatistician at Weill Cornell Medicine.
 I'm mainly interested in causal inference and statistical software development.

 <!--
 **nt-williams/nt-williams** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.